RobustFormer: Noise-Robust Pre-training for images and videos: Experiments

 where $x_1^{(i)}$ is the clean image and $x_j^{(i)}$ with $(j>1)$ are the pertubed images of $x_1^{(i)}$.
 We then average across all perturbations to get mean flip error(mFP).
 The comparison of RobustFormer variants with Image-MAE\cite{he2022masked} is shown in Table \ref{tab:robustformer_comparison} where all the RF perform better.
 Figure \ref{fig:accuracy_comparison-imagenet-cp}, shows both the average top-1 and top-5 accuracies on Imagenet-P and Imagenet-C noise benchmarks which demonstrates that our method is robust to almost all evaluated noise types for both benchmarks.

 To measure video robustness we use two metrics for relative and absolute accuracy drops.
 After training model ${f}$, we first compute the accuracy $A_c^{f}$ on the clean set and accuracy $A_{p,s}^f$ for perturbation ${p}$ and severity ${s}$.
 The absolute robustness and relative robustness are then computed as $\gamma_{p,s}^a=1-(A_c^f-A_{p,s}^f)/100$ and $\gamma_{p,s}^r=1-(A_c^f-A_{p,s}^f)/A_c^f$.
 The aggregated performance for all models can be thus achieved by averaging across severity levels to get $\gamma_{p}^a$ and $\gamma_{p}^r$.
 Table \ref{table4} shows $\gamma^{a}$ and $\gamma^{r}$, which are averaged $\gamma_{p}^a$ and $\gamma_{p}^r$ across the perturbation categories $p$ for Kinetics-400 dataset.
 Our RF variants even without augmented training demonstrated significant robustness compared to some of the methods that used augmentation during training.
 Similarly, Table \ref{table5} shows the relative robustness scores $\gamma_{p}^{r}$ for individual perturbations averaged across 5 severity levels.
 RF models here demonstrated better relative robustness to recent state-of-the-art methods.
 Moreover, top-1 and top-5 accuracy performance on additional noise types like rain, packetloss for UCF-101 dataset are shown in Figure \ref{fig:accuracy_comparison1}, where RF methods are significantly superior especially in noise with high severity levels.
+Additional results (including for ImageNet-Tiny-200 dataset evaluated on our custom noise) are kept in supplementary.